shwezr/LabelConnector/README.md

 ### Shortcuts
 In the UI you can

-**SHIFT + CLICK:** Jumps directly to Connector.\
+**CTRL + CLICK:** Jumps directly to Connector.\
-**ALT + CLICK:** Opens Connector Settings, same like having a Parent selected.\
+**ALT + CLICK:** Opens Connector Settings, same like having a Connector selected.\
-**CTRL:** Creates parent (same like clicking the "Create Parent"-button)
+**SHIFT + CLICK:** Create multiple connections.\
+**RIGHT-CLICK:** Preview Connector with Viewer (resets on exit).

 ### Quick Tips / FAQ
 - after Copy-Pasting Nodes, they are all still selected.
 Hit the Shortcut right away to connect them all.
 - you can always select all Nodes in the DAG, and hit the Shortcut to connect everything that might got loose.
 - searching works like Nukes Node Menu, just hit some characters.
 E.g. searching "ce" will give you "CRYPTO ENV".
 - Arrow Up/Down navigates search results.
 Hitting Enter/Tab always selects the first one, no need to arrow down.
 - fastest way to create a new Parent is typing the desired name directly into the search bar.
-Hitting "Create Parent" (or CTRL) gives the new Parent right away.
+Hitting "Create Parent" gives the new Connector right away.
 - Copy-Pasting and connecting works across multiple scripts, as long as the Parents have the same Label.
 - give your Parents some colors.
 It works with multiple Parents selected at once.
 - the given colors are just some quick-use presets.
 You can choose any color you want for your Parent, or built your own selection using the one and only amazing W_HotBox.
 - creating Parents with a Node selected will append the new Node.
 Dots will get converted.
 - creating Childrens with a Node selected will prepend a new NoOp/PostageStamp to make the connection.
 - label any Dots like you want, they won't get shown in the Label Connector.
 Parents have a Name starting "Connector.." to identify them.
 - the UI is context-based.
-Just give it a try, to hit the shortcut with Parents or Childrens selected, or use the Shortcuts mentioned above to get even faster.
+Just give it a try, to hit the shortcut with Parents or Childrens selected.
-- avoid duplicate Parents with the same Label.
-- creates only NoOp Nodes by default, way better performance in big scripts :).
-If you want PostageStamps, easily change it in the included menu.py.
+- creates only NoOp Nodes by default, recommended for better performance.
+If you want PostageStamps, change it in the included menu.py.

 ## Installation
 To install the plugin, just add